elisa-amaral/National-Museum-Home-Page/README.md

 # National Museum Landing Page

 This project is the landing page of a fictional museum named National Museum.
 No country was specified, but the video title is a real YouTube video from the Smithsonian National Museum of American History, the map also points to a that musuem, for illustrative purposes only.
-This project was coded with new HTML tags and with CSS.
+This project was coded in HTML and CSS.

 ## Screenshot